microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

 Remember to run `source activate py34` each time you start a new terminal window.

 ### OpenCV
-`OpenCV` is a computer vision library that enables us to read images a camera, resize them, and convert them to NumPy arrays for processing by ELL.
+`OpenCV` is a computer vision library that enables us to read images from a camera, resize them, and convert them to NumPy arrays for processing by ELL.
 To install `OpenCV`,

     conda install -c microsoft-ell opencv